AnonymouX47/term-image/docs/source/quickstart/tutorial.rst

 images) into text (a string) which reproduces a representation or approximation of the image when written to the terminal.

-.. hint:: To display the rendered image in the following steps, pass the string as an argument to ``print()``.
+.. hint:: To display the rendered image in the following steps, pass the string as an argument to :py:func:`print`.

 There are two ways to render an image: